Scientific Name:Eubalaena australis

 IUCN Red List status: Least Concern

 Protected by the following WLT projects:

-The Southern Right Whale has a rotund body with a large head which makes up one-third of its total body length; it has short wide flippers.
-Unusual for a baleen whale the Southern Right does not have a dorsal fin or a grooved throat.
-The Right Whale is so called because it was regarded as the 'right' whale to hunt by whalers, as it is a large, slow moving animal, which floats when it is dead.
+The Southern Right Whale is a baleen whale; rather than teeth, they have long and numerous baleen through which water is filtered to feed on plankton.
+Their head is extremely large, making up one-third of its total body length.
+They have short, wide flippers and a V-shaped blow hole and, unusually for a baleen whale, they not have a dorsal fin or a grooved throat.
+The Right Whale is so called because it was regarded as the 'right' whale to hunt by whalers, as it is large, slow-moving and floats when dead.

 Threats and Conservation

-Populations of this whale plummeted as a result of servere over-exploitation for over 300 years (between 1600s to the 1930s).
-Since it was given international protection in 1935, populations have rebuilt but there are still only thought to be between 3-4 thousand individuals surviving today.
+Populations of this whale plummeted as a result of severe over-exploitation between the 1600s to the 1930s.
+Since it was given international protection in 1935, populations have recovered but the species still suffers from disturbance from ships, divers, coastal industrial activity, entanglement in fishing gear and pollution.